F9T/python_bot/README.rst

 The Movie Bot
 =============

-This `Slack <https://api.slack.com/web>`_ bot allows you to search for informations about movies, actors and TV shows.
+This `Slack <https://api.slack.com/web>`_ bot allows you to search for informations about movies and actors.
-The informations come from `The Movi Data Base <https://www.themoviedb.org/documentation/api>`_.
+The informations come from `The Movie Data Base <https://www.themoviedb.org/documentation/api>`_.

 Movies
 ------